kubeshop/testkube/docs/docs/3-using-testkube/tests/tests-getting-results.md

 ### **Need Non-standard Output?
 Go-Template for the Rescue**

-If you need non-standard test execution output, you can easily use ouput `-o go` with the passed `--go-template` template content.
+If you need non-standard test execution output, you can easily use output `-o go` with the passed `--go-template` template content.

 ```bash
 kubectl testkube get execution 615d7e1ab046f8fbd3d955d6 -ogo --go-template='{{.Name}} {{.Id}} {{.ExecutionResult.Status}}'